tony-waters/tony-waters.github.io/_posts/2025-02-01-three-ways-with-jpa-one-to-one.md

 ### Customer is Parent

-## Variant B: uses FK and unique
+## Variant B: Foreign Key in Profile

 Profile is Owner
-Customer is Parent
-Customer controls lifecycle

 ### Profile is Owner

-For Variant-B the Profile holds the JOIN column:
+For Variant-B the Profile is the Owner and holds the JOIN column:

 <pre>
     @OneToOne(optional = false) // avoid the eager fetching